auramagi/swift-scoped-state/README.md

 let selection: WritableConnection<Todo.ID?> = .initial(nil)
 ```

+The state created by `.initial` is not shared between connected properties and resets when a connection is recreated.

 #### Custom

 For sources without a built-in adapter, `.readOnly` and `.readWrite` construct a connection from a custom `ConnectionSession`.
+A session provides the starting value, later updates, optional writes, and any cancellation needed by its observation mechanism.

 ```swift
 let count: WritableConnection<Int> = .readWrite {